astorfi/TensorFlow-World/docs/tutorials/3-neural_network/convolutiona_neural_network/convolutional_neural_network.rst

-The default padding is set to 'SAME' as mentioned before. loosely speaking, 'SAME' padding equals to same spatial dimensions for output feature map and input feature map which contains zero padding to matching the shapes and theoretically it is done equally on every side of the input map.
+The default padding is set to 'SAME' as mentioned before. loosely speaking, 'SAME' padding equals to same spatial dimensions for output feature map and input feature map which contains zero padding to matching the shapes and theoretically, it is done equally on every side of the input map.
 One the other hand, 'VALID' means no padding.
 The overall architecture of the convolution layer is as depicted below: